CPT Incoterms: Carriage Paid To Explained

 Aspect CPT CFR (Cost and Freight)

-Applicable modes Any mode Sea freight only
+Applicable modes Any mode Sea and inland waterway only

 Risk transfer point At first carrier When goods are on board vessel at origin port